Report a concern

 Allegations about a Colleague/Professional

 If your concerns or suspicions are about a colleague or professional/carer (including volunteers), you must report them.
-Please see the Allegations Against Staff/LADO page
+Please see the Management of Allegations page.

 If you wish, you can browse the West Midlands Procedures Manual e.g. if you wish to obtain information about Confidentiality, how Child Protection Enquiries will be undertaken or about Information Sharing.